HalkowichJasperSA/labs/mario/more/README.md

 ####  ####
 ```

-The program we'll write will be called `mario`.
+The program we'll write will be called `mario.py`.
 And let's allow the user to decide just how tall the pyramids should be by first prompting them for a positive integer between, say, 1 and 8, inclusive.

 Here's how the program might work if the user inputs `8` when prompted:

 ```
-$ ./mario
+$ python mario.py
 Height: 8
        #  #
       ##  ##